Simon & Garfunkel: 1953–1956: Early years

-Simon and Garfunkel moved to Forest Hills High School, where in 1956 they wrote their first song, "The Girl for Me"; Simon's father sent a handwritten copy to the Library of Congress to register a copyright.
-While trying to remember the lyrics to the Everly Brothers song "Hey Doll Baby", they wrote "Hey Schoolgirl", which they recorded for $25 at Sanders Recording Studio in Manhattan.
+Simon and Garfunkel later attended Forest Hills High School, where in 1956 they wrote their first song, "The Girl for Me"; Simon's father sent a handwritten copy to the Library of Congress to register a copyright.
+While trying to remember the lyrics to the Everly Brothers song "Hey Doll Baby", they wrote "Hey, Schoolgirl", which they recorded for $25 at Sanders Recording Studio in Manhattan.
 While recording they were overheard by promoter Sid Prosen, who signed them to his independent label Big Records after speaking to their parents.
 They were both 15.

-1957–1964: From Tom & Jerry and early recordings
+1957–1964: Tom & Jerry and early recordings

 Under Big Records, Simon and Garfunkel assumed the name Tom & Jerry; Garfunkel named himself Tom Graph, a reference to his interest in mathematics, and Simon Jerry Landis, after the surname of a girl he had dated.
-Their first single, "Hey Schoolgirl", was released with the B-side "Dancin' Wild" in 1957.
+Their first single, "Hey, Schoolgirl", was released with the B-side "Dancin' Wild" in 1957.
 Prosen, using the payola system, bribed DJ Alan Freed $200 to play the single on his radio show, where it became a nightly staple.
-"Hey Schoolgirl" attracted regular rotation on nationwide AM pop stations, leading it to sell over 100,000 copies and to land on Billboard's charts at number 49.
+"Hey, Schoolgirl" attracted regular rotation on nationwide AM pop stations, leading it to sell more than 100,000 copies and to land on Billboard's charts at number 49 and number 45 in Canada.
 Prosen promoted the group heavily, getting them a headlining spot on Dick Clark's American Bandstand alongside Jerry Lee Lewis.
-Simon and Garfunkel shared approximately $4,000 from the song – earning two percent each from royalties, the rest staying with Prosen.
+Simon and Garfunkel shared approximately $4,000 from the song—earning two percent each from royalties, the rest staying with Prosen.
 They released two more singles on Big Records ("Our Song" and "That's My Story") neither of them successful.

 After graduating from Forest Hills High School in 1958, the pair continued their education should a music career not unfold.
 Simon studied English at Queens College, City University of New York, and Garfunkel studied architecture before switching to art history at Columbia College, Columbia University.
 While still with Big Records as a duo, Simon released a solo single, "True or False", under the name "True Taylor".
 This upset Garfunkel, who regarded it as a betrayal; the emotional tension from the incident occasionally surfaced throughout their relationship.